Have a question about Right to Light?

 Right to light 45 degree rule diagram

-What is the 45 degree rule for right to light?
+What is the 45-degree rule for the right to light?

-The 45 degree light rule is usually used by local authorities when granting right to light planning permissions.
-This is used to calculate if the development will obstruct the natural light on the neighbouring properties' windows.
+This calculates if the development will obstruct the natural light on the neighbouring properties' windows.
 If the development doesn't pass this test, the planning permission can be rejected.

 • You take the elevation of the wall in which the neighbour's window is placed and draw diagonally down at an angle of 45 degrees away from the near top corner of the extension;